 - Sprinkle with freshly ground pepper and salt.

 - Roast until cooked through, cool and shred!

 I use my Thermapen to check the chicken’s temperature.
 I love having a great thermometer – it has prevented us from eating many dried up chicken breasts.
 Because I’m a little crazy and afraid of getting my family sick.
 So if you don’t have a good thermometer, invest in one.
 It’s worth the money.
 (And that’s not a paid ad…I’m really just obsessed with my Thermapen.)

 Try this method for cooking chicken breasts and I guarantee this will become a meal prep staple.

-Bags of shredded chicken breasts freeze terrifically and there is so much you can do with them!
-Try Enchilada Pasta, Chicken Barley Soup with Kale and Butternut Squash, Cabbage Salad with Honey Lime Dressing, Farro Salad with Chicken, Beets and Broccoli, Orzo Salad with Chicken and Vegetables, Chicken and Kale Pasta Casserole, or these Chicken Caesar Sandwiches with Bacon from Well Plated.
+Freeze meal-sized bags of cooked chicken breast for quick and easy meals later on … there is so much you can do with them!
+Try Enchilada Pasta, Chicken Barley Soup with Kale and Butternut Squash, Cabbage Salad with Honey Lime Dressing, Farro Salad with Chicken, Beets and Broccoli, Orzo Salad with Chicken and Vegetables, Chicken and Kale Pasta Casserole, Cauliflower Nachos, or these Chicken Caesar Sandwiches with Bacon from Well Plated.

 - 5 1/2 pounds (4 large) split chicken breasts (bone-in, skin-on)

 - 1/2 teaspoon freshly ground pepper (more if you’re a big pepper fan)

 - Line a baking sheet with foil for easy clean up.
 Rub chicken breasts with olive oil and sprinkle salt and pepper evenly over them.